jruzzi/tutee-poc/README.md

 [Java EE Tutorials](asciidoc/title.adoc)

-This Project was set up as a POC for hosting Java EE tutorials on GitHub.
+This project was set up as a POC for hosting Java EE tutorials on GitHub.